Quick Links Menu.

 Class Notes:

 On 9 September 1965, before the completion work started, New Orleans was struck by Hurricane Betsy.
-The Commander of the Eighth Naval District reported to CNO during the storm that "KELLAR (AGS 25), recently delivered by contractor unfinished (85% complete) and unmanned, hit by one of many drifting merchantmen and torn loose from moorings.
+The Commander of the Eighth Naval District reported to CNO during the storm that "KELLAR (AGS 25), recently delivered by contractor unfinished (85% complete) and unmanned, [was] hit by one of many drifting merchantmen and torn loose from moorings.
 Unable to relocate as yet."
 She had been rammed, holed, and torn loose from her moorings by a drifting crane barge and one or more merchantmen and driven by the weather and additional collisions to a point about 900 yards from her berth where she rolled over and sank between two sewer outlets.
 Salvage operations began on 27 September 1965 and she was refloated on 10 November 1965.
-After the ship was cleaned out her design was updated, with the surveying modifications ultimately including the extension of the aft end of the superstructure to enlarge the survey control center and provide a scientific instrument shop, the conversion of office space to a scientific study and gravity monitoring room, the replacement of the oceanographic boats with a 26-foot survey launch and a 16-foot Boston whaleboat, the addition of multi-beam echo sounders, a side scanning sonar, a stabilized gyro compass, a 19-inch searchlight on the pilot house, and an active powered rudder, and the deletion of some oceanographic-specific items including deep-sea bow anchoring facilities and a bow thruster.
-A new contract for her completion was then concluded on 30 July 1966 with the Boland Machine and Manufacturing Co. of New Orleans with a delivery date of January 1969, which was met.
-KELLAR finally entered service about a month after S P LEE, which had been ordered almost four years later.
+After the ship was cleaned out her design was updated, with the surveying modifications ultimately including the extension of the aft end of the superstructure to enlarge the survey control center and provide a scientific instrument shop; the conversion of office space to a scientific study and gravity monitoring room; the replacement of the oceanographic boats with a 26-foot survey launch and a 16-foot Boston whaleboat; the addition of multi-beam echo sounders, a side scanning sonar, a stabilized gyro compass, a 19-inch searchlight on the pilot house, and an active powered rudder; and the deletion of some oceanographic-specific items including deep-sea bow anchoring facilities and a bow thruster.
+A new contract for her completion was concluded on 30 July 1966 with the Boland Machine and Manufacturing Co. of New Orleans with a delivery date of January 1969, which was met.
+KELLAR finally entered service about a month after her near-sister S P LEE (AGS 31), which had been ordered almost four years later.

 Ship Notes: